erelson/pogo_sj_stats/tl40data_v2/README.md

 1. Update report_fields_1.json (tentative)
 1. Pokédex counts: Update dashboard_html_from_db.py

+## Modifying order of stats on the survey
+1. Get report of incorrect order, usually.
+1. Compare with notes, and/or git log.
+(TODO where are my notes on this)
+1. Edit stats.json and re-arrange corresponding lines.

 ## Removing a stat from the survey
 As an example: with the new pokédex UI in early 2025, the 3* dexes were removed.